New Zealand Adventure Elopement

 Milford Sound Elopement in New Zealand

-Finally, we made a few stops along the Milford Road.
+Finally, we made a few stops along the Milford Road on this epic road trip elopement in New Zealand.
 More waterfalls, mountains, dense green mossy forest and fields of lupines welcomed us again and again.
 A mischievous Kea, an endemic alpine Parrot, even took a bite of Renae’s dress.
 After an icy river crossing almost swept us away, Renae got SASSY.
 She playfully threw petals over everyone – me, Paul, and, well that was all of us.
 And Paul definitely did NOT fall asleep on the way back.
 Nope.

 And yes, we got my husband’s passport back.. which really just means we’re ready to go back!